 - Metabolomics and metabolic flux analysis ---(using GC MS, LC QQQ and LC Q exactive to quantify central carbon metabolites and metabolic reactions)

-- Tissue culture---(Retinal explant, RPE cell culture and stem cell diffrentiation)
+- Tissue culture and Stem Cell---(Retinal explant, RPE cell culture and stem cell diffrentiation)

 - In vitro Enzyme assay---(UV, Fluorescence and Luminescence microplate reader)